takorogo/node-takorogo/README.md

 Browser
 -------

-Client versions of `node-grypher` can be built from sources or can be found in `./client/` directory of NPM module.
+Client versions of `node-takorogo` can be built from sources or can be found in `./client/` directory of NPM module.

 Contribution
 ------------

-You can start from [API docs](http://sitin.github.io/node-grypher/).
+You can start from [API docs](http://sitin.github.io/node-takorogo/).

 I will accept only changes covered by unit tests.